 “Trust in dreams, for in them is the hidden gate to eternity.” ~Khalil Gibran

-An intrinsic wisdom lives inside a seed.
+The miracle of trust: an intrinsic wisdom lives inside a seed.
 The small miracle trusts that if planted in rich soil, watered by rain, and warmed by sunlight, the seed will break out of its shell, sprout, and grow according to its template of hidden potential.
 Perhaps that potential will yield a fragrant lily or a mighty oak.
 The seed doesn’t doubt its future, and it unfolds and grows according to an inherent destiny.

 Perhaps it is only humans who fear what is contained within our potential.
 For many reasons we lack the will or heart to follow the path of our own becoming.
 We hold back, doubting our gifts and our deep longings.
 Maybe we define success in the wrong way, believing we need fame and fortune, rather than joy and fulfillment, as indicators that we’ve “made it.”

 I have come to believe the key to the dilemma lies in our inability to perceive the nature of our unique and individual templates.
 Because we don’t really know ourselves, we don’t know the nature of our “seed self.”
 Therefore, we can’t comprehend the vision of our expanded expression, and we remain blind to what is possible.
 Or, we try very hard to become a pine tree when we are meant to be a lilac.
 We are fully ignoring the miracle of trust.

 A teacher of mine once shared a humorous anecdote to illustrate our reluctance.
 A caterpillar once gazed up at a butterfly and proclaimed, “You’ll never get me up in one of those things.”
 And so, rejecting the metamorphosis of the cocoon, and the exquisite creature he could become, the caterpillar continued to crawl on the ground.
 Sadly, the caterpillar never tasted flight or grew glorious wings.
 That is a loss for all of us.